Terms of Engagement

 If we receive instructions from you in respect to a company of which you are a company director, or for a trust of which you are a trustee or settlor, then our legal services will be provided to you on the basis that you are personally liable for payment of our fees and disbursements.
 A personal guarantee may be required.

 We maintain a trust account for all funds that we receive from clients (except monies received for payment of our invoices).
-If we are holding significant funds on your behalf we will normally lodge those funds on interest bearing deposit with a bank.
-In that case we will charge an administration fee of 5% of the gross interest earned.
+If we are holding significant funds on your behalf we will normally lodge those funds on interest bearing deposit with our bank provided the bank is satisfied that you have completed any request for information relating to that deposit.
+Where funds are placed on interest-bearing deposit, we will charge an administration fee of 5% of the gross interest earned.

 Professional indemnity insurance and fidelity fund